vlayer-xyz/vlayer/book/src/features/email.md

   string body;
 }
 ```
-An `VerifiedEmail` consists of the following fields:
+A `VerifiedEmail` consists of the following fields:
 - `from` - a string consisting of the sender's email address (*no name is available*);
 - `to` - a string consisting of the intended recipient's email address (*no name is available*);
 - `subject` - a string with the subject of the email;